Schenkee/TryHackMe-Guides/README.md

 # 🧠 TryHackMe Write-Ups by Schenkee

-> 🛡️ A curated collection of TryHackMe walkthroughs focusing on red teaming, web exploitation, and penetration testing fundamentals.
-Walkthroughs added as and when I progress through rooms that I find interesting and worthwhile to write up to provide guidance and demonstrated skills.
+> 🛡️ A curated collection of TryHackMe walkthroughs highlighting Blue Team and SOC/DFIR skills, alongside penetration testing and red team fundamentals.
+New walkthroughs are added as I complete rooms that offer valuable learning and skill demonstration.

 ---